 In addition to speaking, delivering workshops and creating resources, I’m now an author too.
-Please see below for information about The Ladder: Supporting students towards successful, confident futures published by Crown House Publishing in February 2021 and my fiction, The Back Row Boys stories for PSHE from Amazon.
+Please see below for information about The Ladder: Supporting students towards successful, confident futures published by Crown House Published in February 2021 and my fiction, The Back Row Boys stories for PSHE from Amazon.

 The Ladder: Supporting students towards successful futures, and confident career choices.